Advertiser Disclosure

 Customer Satisfaction Ratings

-Once your policy is in force, you shouldn’t have to interact with your life insurance company on a regular basis.
+Once your policy is in force, you shouldn’t have to interact with your life insurance company regularly.

-That said, it’s nice to know that someone will be there to address any concerns that arise.
-And your experience during the application and underwriting process will no doubt set the stage for the rest of the relationship.
+That said, it’s nice to know that someone will be there to address any concerns, and your experience during the application and underwriting process will no doubt set the stage for the rest of the relationship.

-When available, we use J.D.
-Power customer satisfaction ratings to assess companies’ customer service quality.
+We use J.D.
+Power customer satisfaction ratings to assess companies’ customer service quality when available.

 Customer Complaints